-Standing between idyllic Lough Swilly and sandy Mulroy Bay, Fanad Head Lighthouse has been voted one of the most beautiful lighthouses in the world.
+Standing between idyllic Lough Swilly and Mulroy Bay, Fanad Lighthouse has been voted one of the most beautiful lighthouses in the world.

-With its location in the Donegal Gaeltacht (an Irish speaking area) on the eastern shore of windswept Fanad Peninsula simply exquisite, it’s little wonder that this lighthouse is a Wild Atlantic Way highlight.
+With its location in the Donegal Gaeltacht (an Irish speaking area) on the eastern shore of the windswept Fanad Peninsula, it’s little wonder that this lighthouse is a Wild Atlantic Way highlight.

 Give yourself plenty of time in this coastal corner.
 Time to take in the sensational scenery and really explore the wild and wonderful natural world around you – this area is regularly visited by whales, porpoises and dolphins.
-Learn more about Fanad Head Lighthouse and this remote, rugged area in the cosy visitor centre.
+Learn more about Fanad Lighthouse and this remote, rugged area in the cosy visitor centre.
 Or to truly get away from it all, enjoy a relaxing stay at one of the characterful lightkeepers’ houses.

 A quick history

 Following the shipwreck of the HMS Saldanha in the waters of Lough Swilly in 1811, a lighthouse was proposed for Fanad Head.

 The lighthouse was designed by one of the foremost civil engineers of the time, George Halpin and first lit on 17th March 1817.
-Its fixed light showed red to sea and white towards the Lough, and could be seen for 14 miles (22 kilometres) in clear weather.
+Its fixed light showed red to sea and white towards the Lough, and could be seen for 14 miles (22 km) in clear weather.

 The lighthouse was converted to electric operation in 1975.